espadrine/email-login/README.md

 - Low barrier to sign-up (no password to remember, no tab switching required for the first log-in — or any log-in, depending on your needs).
 - Can send messages to users by design (we have an email address).
-- Users' security isn't compromized even if the server's hard drive is seized.
+- Users' security isn't compromised even if the server's hard drive is seized.
 - If storing in a secure httpOnly cookie, the website can support third-party scripts.